the initial seed for hope was planted in the Spring

 has proper books, teaching supplies, and teaching aids.

-Since the Summer of 2014, we have provided books, teaching
+Since the Spring of 2014, we have provided books, teaching

-supplies, and teaching aids each term, with results
+supplies, and teaching aids each term (3 per year),

-that make the importance of this effort self-evident.
+with results that make the importance of this effort

 When we began our mission, teachers were without even